nocobase/docs/docs/ja-JP/handbook/action-template-print/index.md

 JSON Data and the localization dictionary provide the appropriate translations.

 ##### Result
-Based on the condition, the output will be either “lundi” or “mardi” (using the target language as an example).
+Based on the condition, the output will be either "lundi" or "mardi" (using the target language as an example).

 ---